 OpenGL ES 2.0 Reference Pages provides a complete reference to the OpenGL ES 2.0 specification, indexed alphabetically.

 OpenGL ES 3.0 Reference Pages provides a complete reference to the OpenGL ES 3.0 specification, indexed alphabetically.

 OpenGL ES Framework Reference describes the platform-specific functions and classes provided by Apple to integrate OpenGL ES into iOS.

-OpenGL ES Hardware Platform Guide for iOS provides more detailed information on the available hardware and software available to your application.
+iOS Device Compatibility Reference provides more detailed information on the hardware and software features available to your app.

 GLKit Framework Reference describes a framework provided by Apple to make it easier to develop OpenGL ES 2.0 and 3.0 apps.